amansouri3476/KNN-Cuda/README.md

 # KNN-on-GPU
-In this project I've implemented the well-known KNN algorithm on a GPU using CUDA
+In this project I've implemented the KNN algorithm on a GPU using CUDA